Ben Grauer

-Benjamin Franklin Grauer (June 2, 1908 – May 31, 1977) was a US radio and TV personality, following a career during the 1920s as a child actor in films and on Broadway.
+Benjamin Franklin Grauer (June 2, 1908 – May 31, 1977) was an American radio and television personality, following a career during the 1920s as a child actor in films and on Broadway.
 He began his career as a child in David Warfield's production of The Return of Peter Grimm.
 Among his early credits were roles in films directed by D.W.
 Griffith.

-Grauer was born in Staten Island, New York.
-After graduating from Townsend Harris High School, he received his B.A. from the City College of New York in 1930.
 Grauer started in radio as an actor but soon became part of the broadcasting staff at the National Broadcasting Company.
 He was one of the four narrators, along with Burgess Meredith, of NBC's public affairs series The Big Story, which focused on courageous journalists.

-In 1954, he married interior designer Melanie Kahane.
+Early years

+Grauer was born Benjamin Franklin Grauer on June 2, 1908, in Staten Island, New York.
+His parents were Adolph and Ida Grauer.
+After graduating from Townsend Harris High School, he received his B.A. from the City College of New York in 1930.
+His name is sometimes seen as Bennett F. Grauer because he gave that name when he was hired by NBC.

+Stage

+Broadway productions in which Grauer appeared included Penrod (1918), Betty at Bay (1918), The Blue Bird (1923), Processional (1925), and Carnival (1928).